 BetterPrivacy goes a bit further with a concentration on Flash Cookies.
 With a click you can remove all of the “Super Cookies” or just choose from the list in your preferences.
 You can also set BetterPrivacy to delete Flash cookies on startup, using a timer, or be notified when a new Flash cookie is stored.

 I Am Cleaning House When I Leave

 Some people prefer to take care of their cookies along with their browsing history, file download history, and temporary Internet Files.
 There are a couple of extensions for Firefox that can delete and remove these items each time you close your browser, which makes them quite convenient.

-Clear Console works much the same way as Click&Clean.
+Clear Console [No Longer Available] works much the same way as Click&Clean.
 This extension places an icon on your toolbar so that you can delete your items easily.
 Cookies, history, cache, and HTTP logins can all be cleared with a click.
 You can also set up Clear Console to prompt you before closing your browser or clear all items without the prompt.

 I Will Decide What You Can Request